dask/dask/docs/source/dashboard.rst

 of your Dask computations.
 The dashboard is built with `Bokeh <https://docs.bokeh.org>`_ and will start up automatically, returning a link to the dashboard whenever the scheduler is created.

-Locally, this is when you create a :meth:`Client <distributed.client.Client>` and connect the scheduler:
+Locally, this is when you create a :class:`Client <distributed.client.Client>` and connect the scheduler:

 .. code-block:: python